-What is Consumer Direct?
+What is Consumer-Direct?

-The rise of direct to consumer businesses has created a host of benefits for customers.
+The rise of direct-to-consumer businesses has created a host of benefits for customers.
 One of the most noticeable perks is lower costs for high-quality products.

-Consumer-direct businesses can typically offer lower prices because they have direct control over how their products are sold.
+Consumer-direct businesses can typically offer lower prices because they have control over how their products are sold.
 In a traditional retail method, a brick-and-mortar store sells its products at a higher price than what they paid the manufacturer or distributor in order to make a profit.

 And while this makes sense from a business standpoint, it means consumers might pay twice as much (or more) for a product than they would when buying direct.
 By cutting traditional retailers out of the equation, consumer-direct companies can eliminate large markups and provide the best deals for consumers.